markbirbeck/youknowfordevs.com/_posts/2018-07-02-your-development-workflow-just-got-better-with-docker-compose.md

 However the Bash shell *does* handle the whole `SIGTERM` dance correctly, and will cleanly shut down our server when it receives `[CTRL]+C`.
 So all we need to do is run our server inside a shell.

-If you need (or want) to understand this in more detail then [search online for something along the lines of `pid 1 docker node`](https://www.google.co.uk/search?q=pid+1+docker+node) and you'll find a number of articles.
+If you need (or want) to understand this in more detail then [search online for something along the lines of "pid 1 docker node"](https://www.google.co.uk/search?q=pid+1+docker+node) and you'll find a number of articles.
 If you just want to cut to the chase then read the section [Handling Kernel Signals](https://github.com/nodejs/docker-node/blob/master/docs/BestPractices.md#handling-kernel-signals) in the [best practises guidance for using Node in Docker](https://github.com/nodejs/docker-node/blob/master/docs/BestPractices.md).

 ## Multiple Services